Adalina: Adaptive Linear Approximation for the Shapley Value and Beyond: Experiments

 \section{Experiments}

-For kernelSHAP, we set $\mathbf{q} = \mathbf{q}^{*}$ and $\lambda = \frac{u_{[n]}-u_{\emptyset}}{n}$, a combination that is empirically the best according to \citet{chen2025a}, as confirmed in Figure~\ref{fig:paired sampling}.
+For kernelSHAP, we set $\mathbf{q} = \mathbf{q}^{*}$ and $\lambda = \frac{u_{[n]}-u_{\emptyset}}{n}$, a combination that is empirically the best according to \citet{chen2025a}.
+For the results in Figure~\ref{fig:paired sampling}, the number of trees is set to $50$ when utility functions $U$ may take both positive and negative values; to ensure that $U(S) > 0$ for every $S$, we instead employ \texttt{DecisionTreeClassifier} from the scikit-learn library.
 The details of the employed datasets are summarized in Table~\ref{tab:sum}, which includes the depth of trees used to construct utility functions.
-Additional results on the comparison of randomized algorithms for approximating semi-values are shown in Figure~\ref{fig:additional}.
+Additional results on the comparison of randomized algorithms for approximating semi-values are shown in Figures~\ref{fig:additional}, \ref{fig:additional2} and~\ref{fig:additional3}.